 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

-The Eating Disorders Program at the Nemours Children’s Clinic, Orlando, provides comprehensive, individualized treatment for eating disorders in children.
+The Eating Disorders Program at Nemours/Alfred I. duPont Hospital for Children provides comprehensive, individualized treatment for eating disorders in children.

 At your child’s first meeting with our staff, we will perform a thorough physical exam.
 We may also perform other types of tests, such as blood tests or bone density tests, to help us determine the severity of any medical complications caused by the eating disorder and to start any appropriate treatments.